aminabbasov/aminabbasov/README.md

 I'm **Amin Abbasov**, a Python developer with a strong passion for all things backend.
 Based in Baku, Azerbaijan.

-Reach me out at aminabbasov@proton.me
+Reach me out at hello+github@aminabbasov.com

 <!-- METAINFO